yx0906/kimiyuan_blog/content/pages/learning_python_7.md

 Title: Arguments
-Date: 2016-09-17 14:00
-Modified: 2016-09-17 15:00
 Category: Python
 Tags: readingnotes, learningpython
 Slug: learning-python-7
 Authors: Kimi Yuan
 Summary: Study the concepts in Python argument passing—the way that objects are sent to functions as inputs.

 [TOC]